Blogs

 5/30/2022

 BS 8484 is the British Standard for lone worker safety services.
-But why was it introduced, why is it important, and what's included?
+Learn why it was introduced, why it’s essential for workplace safety, and how it ensures the best protection for lone workers.

 Light down arrow.White down arrow.

-BS 8484 is the British Standard for the provision of lone worker safety services.
+BS 8484 is the leading lone worker safety standard in the UK, ensuring organisations provide reliable lone worker protection.
+Compliance with this standard allows for faster emergency response for lone workers, reducing risk and improving workplace safety.
 First introduced by the British Standards Institution (BSI) in 2009, the code of practice has been updated in 2011, 2016 and 2022 to ensure it properly reflects technological advancements, including smartphones.

 Given the indisputable importance of providing a quality service, the security industry was keen to promote best practices and create a benchmark against which providers of lone worker security services can be measured.